Expansion of Russia (1500–1800): 1648–1709: Ukraine

-Khmelnytsky: In 1648 Bohdan Khmelnytsky started a rebellion which quickly became a general Orthodox rising against Poland, extending as far west as Volhynia.
+Khmelnytsky: In 1648, Bohdan Khmelnytsky started a rebellion which quickly became a general Orthodox rising against Poland, extending as far west as Volhynia.
 It also became something of a social revolution as landowners, Poles, Catholics, and Jews were driven west.
 Khmelnytsky sought Russian support, but Russia hesitated, knowing that this would lead to a major war with Poland.
-In 1654 Russia accepted Khmelnitsky as a vassal(Treaty of Pereyaslav).
+In 1654, Russia accepted Khmelnitsky as a vassal (Treaty of Pereyaslav).

 Russo-Polish War (1654–1667): Anticipating that the Treaty of Pereyaslavl would mean war with Poland, Russia struck first, taking Smolensk.
-In 1665 Sweden attacked Poland leading to the near-collapse of the Commonwealth (the so-called 'Deluge').
-Instead of finishing off Poland, Russia and Sweden fell out (Russo-Swedish War (1656–1658)), giving the Commonwealth time to recover.
-By the Treaty of Andrusovo in 1667, Russia acquired Smolensk and Chernihiv and nominal rule over the lands east of the Dnieper, including Kyiv.
+In 1665, Sweden attacked Poland leading to the near-collapse of the Commonwealth (the so-called 'Deluge').
+Instead of finishing off Poland, Russia and Sweden fell out (Russo-Swedish War (1656–1658), giving the Commonwealth time to recover.
+By the Treaty of Andrusovo in 1667, Russia acquired Smolensk and Chernihiv and nominal rule over the lands east of the Dnieper, including Kiev.
 To the south of this, Zaporizhia was in theory a Russo-Polish condominium, but in practice continued under Cossack self-government.
-By the Eternal Peace Treaty of 1686 Poland gave up its claim to Zaporizhia.
+By the Eternal Peace Treaty of 1686, Poland gave up its claim to Zaporizhia.

 The Ruin: After Khmelnytsky's death in 1657, it proved impossible to maintain a Cossack state.
 The area was effectively divided at the Dnieper from 1660.
 The partition of Andrusovo was done without Cossack consent.
 See The Ruin (Ukrainian history).
-During this period, Doroshenko allied with the Turks, bringing Ottoman armies onto the steppe for the second and last time (Russo-Turkish War (1676–1681)).
+During this period, Doroshenko allied with the Turks, bringing Ottoman armies onto the steppe for the second, and final time (Russo-Turkish War (1676–1681).